Vietnam.vn - Nền tảng quảng bá Việt Nam

 This morning (July 1), at the request of Most Venerable Thich Thien Nhon, Chairman of the Board of Trustees, more than 18,000 pagodas and monasteries across the country simultaneously rang the bell and drum three times at 6 o'clock.

-According to Venerable Thich Thien Nhon, July 1 is the first day of operation of the new provinces and cities after the merger and operation of the 2-level local government model nationwide.
+According to Venerable Thich Thien Nhon, July 1 is the first day of operation of the new provinces and cities after merging and operating the 2-level local government model nationwide.
 This is an extremely special historical event in the process of the nation entering a new era of prosperous development.

 More than 18,000 pagodas nationwide rang bells and drums to pray for national peace and prosperity this morning - Photo 1.

-Most Venerable Thich Le Trang, Head of the Executive Committee, Vietnam Buddhist Sangha, Ho Chi Minh City, conducts the bell and drum ringing ceremony.
+Most Venerable Thich Le Trang, Head of the Executive Committee of the Vietnam Buddhist Sangha in Ho Chi Minh City, conducts the bell and drum-ringing ceremony.

 PHOTO: INDEPENDENCE

-With the tradition of Buddhism accompanying the nation in every historical journey, the Standing Committee of the Board of Trustees requests the Vietnam Buddhist Sangha in provinces and cities; pagodas and monasteries nationwide to ring the bell and drum three times to pray for national peace and prosperity, chant sutras and perform spiritual rituals to pray for peace, arouse the strength of national unity, the sacred soul of the mountains and rivers of Vietnam.
+With the tradition of Buddhism accompanying the nation in every stage of history, the Standing Committee of the Executive Council requests the Vietnam Buddhist Sangha in provinces and cities; pagodas and monasteries nationwide to ring the bell and drum three times to pray for national peace and prosperity, chant sutras and perform spiritual rituals to pray for peace, arousing the strength of national unity, the sacred soul of the mountains and rivers of Vietnam.

 At Vietnam Quoc Tu (HCMC), Venerable Thich Le Trang, Head of the Executive Committee of the Vietnam Buddhist Sangha in the new HCMC (after merging with the two provinces of Ba Ria - Vung Tau and Binh Duong) held a ceremony to ring the bell and drum of the Prajnaparamita Sutra.
-Attending were monks in the Sangha and many Buddhists.
+Attending were monks in the Sangha and a large number of Buddhists.

-At exactly 6 o'clock, three bells and drums rang out in the solemn and sacred atmosphere.
+At exactly 6 o'clock, three bells and drums rang out in the solemn, sacred atmosphere.
 Then, Venerable Thich Le Trang presided over the chanting and the peace-praying ceremony.

 More than 18,000 pagodas nationwide rang bells and drums to pray for national peace and prosperity this morning - Photo 2.